Congressional Prayer Room: Room 219

 In 2005, a group of congressional members began looking for a room in the Capitol large enough for voluntary group prayer, ultimately receiving permission to use Room 219.
 Although many individuals and small groups use Room 219, the original group now tries to meet weekly and calls itself the "Congressional Prayer Caucus."

 Prayers and Congressional sessions

-In addition to spaces set aside for private or group prayer, the inclusion of a prayer before the opening of each session of both the House and the Senate traces its origins back to the days of the Continental Congress, and the official recommendation of Benjamin Franklin, June 28, 1787:
+The inclusion of a prayer before the opening of each session of both the House and the Senate traces its origins back to the days of the Continental Congress.
+The first prayer at that congress was delivered by Jacob Duché, who eventually betrayed the cause of American independence and maligned the Continental army in a letter to George Washington.
+The tradition of prayers ended at the Constitutional Convention and when Benjamin Franklin proposed a prayer on June 28, 1787, the Convention rejected his proposal.
+Said Franklin: